StarlaneStudios/vscode-comment-anchors/README.md

 ## IntelliSense support

 Comment Anchors can be autocompleted by IntelliSense.
 Simply start typing an anchor name, or the text "Anchor".
-This will promt you with a list of anchors to insert.
+This will prompt you with a list of anchors to insert.

 ![IntelliSense](media/intelli-sense.png)